wireframe/wireframe.github.com/_posts/2014-01-20-replace-rake-with-thor.md

 gem into your app and you're set!
 Hopefully, this feature will be [integrated into the core honeybadger gem sometime soon](https://twitter.com/codecrate/status/424034659228340225).

-The next time you have an itch to write a one-off Rake task, consider using Thor and leave your Rake in the yard...
+There's simply no excuse to **not** write tests for your code, and Rake tasks **are** most definitely code.
+But instead of delving into the depths and horrors of **how** to unit test Rake tasks, my answer is to simply leave your Rake in the yard and use [Thor](http://whatisthor.com).